-Your healthcare provider may recommend physical therapy to strengthen your muscles and increases flexibility.
-Strengthening your muscles help with spinal support, while being more flexible will decrease the risk of further injury.
+Your healthcare provider may recommend physical therapy to strengthen muscles and increase flexibility.
+Strengthening your muscles helps with spinal support while being more flexible will decrease the risk of further injury.

 For severe back pain, surgery is sometimes required to repair the condition.
 There are numerous surgical options for chronic lower back pain and many minimally invasive techniques.

 These treatments are covered under Medicare Part B. Depending on the treatment or condition, your healthcare provider may need a determination.
 There will also be limitations for specific treatments.

 For Example, Medicare covers 12 acupuncture treatments within 90 days for chronic low back pain.
 Your healthcare provider could recommend eight additional visits if the improvement is occurring.
 The maximum coverage for acupuncture is 20 visits in 12 months.